JuliaData/DataFramesMeta.jl/README.md

 df3 = @byrow df begin
     :A = cols(nameB)
 end
 ```

-`cols` can also be used to create new columns in a DataFrame.
+`cols` can also be used to create new columns in a data frame.

 ```julia
 df = DataFrame(A = 1:3, B = [2, 1, 2])